Las Vegas teen charged as adult in football player slaying

-LAS VEGAS (AP) — A 17-year-old suspected of shooting and killing a Missouri State University football player during a fight involving their sisters in Las Vegas has been charged as an adult with murder.
+LAS VEGAS (AP) — A fight over name-calling between girlfriends promoted a fight that resulted in the death of a Missouri State University football player outside his Las Vegas home, according to a police report about the arrest of a teenager charged Friday as an adult with murder.

-Richard Allan Newsome Jr. stood in shackles and wasn’t asked during a brief court hearing Friday to enter a plea in the killing last weekend of 18-year-old Richard J. Nelson.
+Richard Allan Newsome Jr., 17, stood in shackles and wasn’t asked during a brief initial court hearing to enter a plea in the killing last weekend of Richard J. Nelson.

 A judge scheduled a Feb.
 6 preliminary hearing of evidence in the case.
+Prosecutors might also take the case to a grand jury.

+Defense attorney John Momot said outside court that Newsome plans to plead not guilty.
+He called the shooting “an unfortunate incident.”

 Most Read Stories